joanhey/AdapterMan/README.md

 Run almost any PHP app with the async event driven [Workerman](https://github.com/walkor/workerman), without touch 1 line of code in your fw or app.

 If your app or fw use a Front Controller, 99% that will work.
-Requires minimun PHP 8.0.
+Requires minimun PHP/8.0 and Adapterman/0.7 need PHP/8.1.

 Actually working with:
 - Symfony